samuelventura/sniff/README.md

     - Second compile works fine
     - clean && compile fails to load NIF library
 - [x] Ensure native library can be loaded from IEX
-- [ ] Ensure native library can be loaded when used as dependency from IEX
+- [x] Ensure native library can be loaded when used as dependency from IEX
+  - Tested on Mac

 0.1.2